Download your free Japanese Yoga video and get quick release for your neck and shoulder tension from the comfort of your desk.

 I lost all hope of having any future or relationships or chance of being happy - because I believed it would be taken away.

-This is still something I have breakthrough after breakthrough with today and influences a lot of my inner work
+This is still something I still have breakthrough after breakthrough with today and influences a lot of my inner work

 Around this time I heard about ‘Japanese Yoga’.

-It shifts your state
+It shifts your state within minutes

-The holistic connection of Japanese Yoga with nature, the elements, seasons and wholefoods is unique and just makes sense.The poses change with each season and this keeps you engaged.
+The holistic connection of Japanese yoga with nature, the elements, seasons and wholefoods is unique and just makes good old-fashioned sense.

-Unless you’re working on a specific problem (eg lower back pain), no class is ever really the same.
+Unless you’re working on a specific issue (eg lower back pain, weight loss), no class is ever the same.